 The demand is higher than the supply at supports.

 In the above hourly chart of USD/JPY, support is the point which acts as demand zone and resumes the bullish trend.
 The pair bounces off from each supportive point and creates a new high which validates the support.

 How to identify support?

-As the daily chart of EUR/GBP shows, the market bounces off from the point 0.83359, indicating strong demand.
-These kinds of strong supportive points are indeed the best entry points for long trades.
+In the above EUR/GBP chart, the market bounces off from the same point, 0.83359 thrice.
+It indicates a strong demand for the asset.
+These kinds of strong supports are indeed the best entry points for long trades.

 In the hourly chart of EUR/CAD, each time the pair makes a pullback, the supply rich points which revive the downtrend is the resistance.
 These points are good entry points for short trade.

 Draw a straight line connecting the reversal points.

 If three or more points kisses the line, then it becomes a resistance.